The Math Department offers free tutoring for Math 129, Monday-Friday. Click here to see the schedule.

 A graphing calculator is required for Math 129.
 We recommend any model in the TI-83 or TI-84 series.
 Models that can perform symbolic calculations (also known as CAS) are NOT allowed on exams and quizzes.
 CAS models include (but are not limited to) the TI-89,TI NSpire CAS, HP 50g, and Casio Classpad 330.
-For more information about models, see http://math.arizona.edu/academics/calculators .
+For more information about models, see this page from the Math Department.
 Students are not allowed to share calculators during exams and quizzes.

 Math 129 uses a computer grading program called WebAssign for textbook assignments.
 Logging into WebAssign can only be done through the WebAssign Login link in your Math 129 D2L site.